Tools for School: Science Notebooks for Kids of All Ages

 Cover for Science Notebook for Primary Grades

-They are an effective way for children to chronicle science experiences.
+These notebooks are an effective way for children to chronicle science experiences.
 Children as young as kindergarten can use a science notebook to record the science experiences that occur in class.
 Kindergarten children can use an illustration to represent their newly learned information.
 They will become excited and look forward to using them as you teach them how to keep track of learning experiences.

 The site that I refer to often in this article is a kindergarten site but these notebooks are used all the way through middle school with adjustments made for the subject matter.